 Children’s Advocacy Center

-We believe every child who has been abused deserves a safe place to be heard.
+We believe every child deserves a safe place to be heard.

 Research shows the CAC's one-time interview with a specially trained forensic interviewer relieves some of the additional trauma the child would experience with several separate interviews.

 The CAC also provides:

 - Referrals for counseling and caregiver support through the Center for Counseling

 - Community prevention and awareness presentations